 Types of umbrella bodies

-A closed umbrella body will only provide assistance with disclosure checks to a very narrow sector or geographical area.
+A closed umbrella body only provides disclosure services to one sector or in one geographical area.

 Umbrella bodies make and manage AccessNI check applications for employers.
 Their services include: